ChanthMiao/ghc-wiki-mirror/commentary/compiler/recompilation-avoidance.md

 Often the interface file is not touched in order to avoid unnecessary recompilation of external build systems (see [make](make)).
 As a result, interface files may not change from the previous build, so may contain outdated information.
 That said, GHC guarantees that:

 - Interface files have an up to date ABI hash for the corresponding module
-  - A changed ABI hash is a necessary but not sufficient condition for recompilation of modules that depend on this module.
+  - When considering whether or not a module’s dependent modules need to be recompiled due to changes in the current module, a changed ABI hash is a necessary but not sufficient condition for recompilation.

 ### Example